jdgrogan338/Personal-Lines-Functions/docs/limit_factor_model.md

 <div align="center"><img src="https://latex.codecogs.com/gif.latex?factor&space;=&space;\frac{(1-e^{-L/S})}{(1-e^{-L_{B}/S})}" /></div>

 At this point, if I calculate the severity S as the average of the 60 claim experience data, the limit factors can be calculated straight forward.
 This is the base for the other limit functions developed in this repository.
 In addition, think of S as a hyperparameter which can be used to optimize the function.
 This will be handy when inserting into a generalized linear model.

+What else can we learn from this model?
+1. What is the phase space (range of allowable values)?
+2. This looks like a simple model for a simple coverage.
+How do we extend this to a more complicated coverage?
+3. What can I infer about deductibles?